3.2 CMC Appointment, Tenure, and Promotion Procedures

 If it is a tenure case, the research section should be written with reference to the Department’s published standards for tenure, and a copy of those standards should be included as an appendix to the report.

 - A report of the candidate’s service to the department, the College, the Claremont Colleges, the candidate’s academic discipline, and the broader society.
-The APT Committee intends that these aspects of “service” will be considered in evaluating the teaching and scholarship of faculty members at CMC.
-This means sharing in the traditional administrative responsibilities of the College, including:
+The APT Committee intends that these aspects of service will be considered in evaluating the service record of faculty members at CMC.
+See departmental standards for more information on service expectations.

 Approved by APT April 24, 1979